buds-lab/energystar-plus-plus/warehouse.md

     #summary(o14$MFBTU - o14$SUMBTU)
     ```

-2.  **PBAPLUS = 9, 10, or 20** Building Type Filter – CBECS defines building types according to the variable “PBAPLUS.”
-Distribution/Shipping Centers are coded as PBAPLUS=9; Non-Refrigerated Warehouses are coded as PBAPLUS=10; and Refrigerated Warehouses are coded as PBAPLUS=20. <br/>Number Remaining: 678. <br/>Difference: 0.
+2.  **PBAPLUS = 9, 10, or 20** Building Type Filter â€“ CBECS defines building types according to the variable â€œPBAPLUS.â€ Distribution/Shipping Centers are coded as PBAPLUS=9; Non-Refrigerated Warehouses are coded as PBAPLUS=10; and Refrigerated Warehouses are coded as PBAPLUS=20. <br/>Number Remaining: 678. <br/>Difference: 0.

     ``` r
     w1 = w0 %>% filter(PBAPLUS %in% c(9, 10, 20))
     ```

-3.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter – Baseline condition for being a full time warehouse. <br/>Number Remaining: 621. <br/>Difference: 0.
+3.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter â€“ Baseline condition for being a full time warehouse. <br/>Number Remaining: 621. <br/>Difference: 0.

     ``` r
     w2 = w1 %>% filter(WKHRS >= 30)
     ```

-4.  **Must have at least 1 worker** <br/>EPA Program Filter – Baseline condition for being a full time warehouse <br/>Number Remaining: 597. <br/>Difference: 0.
+4.  **Must have at least 1 worker** <br/>EPA Program Filter â€“ Baseline condition for being a full time warehouse <br/>Number Remaining: 597. <br/>Difference: 0.

     ``` r
     w3 = w2 %>% filter(NWKER >= 1)
     ```

-5.  **Must operate for at least 10 months per year** <br/>EPA Program Filter – Baseline condition for being a full time warehouse. <br/>Number Remaining: 580. <br/>Difference: 0.
+5.  **Must operate for at least 10 months per year** <br/>EPA Program Filter â€“ Baseline condition for being a full time warehouse. <br/>Number Remaining: 580. <br/>Difference: 0.

     ``` r
     w4 = w3 %>% filter(MONUSE >= 10)
     ```

-6.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter – In order to be considered part of the warehouse peer group, more than 50% of the building must be defined as distribution/shipping center, non-refrigerated warehouse, or refrigerated warehouse. <br/>Number Remaining: 568. <br/>Difference: +25
+6.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter â€“ In order to be considered part of the warehouse peer group, more than 50% of the building must be defined as distribution/shipping center, non-refrigerated warehouse, or refrigerated warehouse. <br/>Number Remaining: 568. <br/>Difference: +25

     ``` r
     w5 = w4 %>%